 Sure, we all want the latest computer system and the fancy office furniture, and we want our offices to be decorated to look really great.

 Successful business people do it the other way around.
 First, they make money.
 Then, with a portion of the profits, they slowly acquire the perks.

 Here are some questions to ask yourself to stay on track when you feel you want to buy a product or service:

 1. Does my business really need it?

 2. Will my business survive without it?

 3. How many sales will I have to make to pay for it?

 4. How much will it improve my business?

 5. How many times a day will this product or service be used?

 6. What is the most essential benefit that my business will reap from this purchase?

 7. Is this the right time for this expense?

 8. What will it cost to operate or maintain this purchase?

-Answering these questions will help you make an informed decision.
+Answering these questions will help you make a logical decision.